|Nutrition Facts (per serving)|

 If desired, sprinkle with a few tablespoons of shredded or grated Parmesan cheese.

-Sprinkle the buttered bread crumbs over the top of the casserole or top with French fried onions.
+Sprinkle the buttered breadcrumbs over the top of the casserole or top with French fried onions, if using.

 Bake for 25 to 30 minutes, until bubbly and browned.

-If you like, top the casserole with buttered bread crumbs and Parmesan cheese or use the traditional French fried onions.
+If you like, top the casserole with more buttered breadcrumbs and Parmesan cheese or use the traditional French fried onions.

 - Use about 1 1/2 pounds of fresh or frozen green beans or about three 15-ounce cans, drained.